 Strong painkillers can affect your concentration and make you drowsy.
 You should not drive while you are still taking strong painkillers.

-There are two important tests you should do to check that you are ready to drive: - Make an emergency stop without pain sit in the driver's seat while the car is parked and press very firmly on the brake pedal to check - 2.
-Be able to turn freely to look over both shoulders make sure you can easily see both blind spots If you have any concerns about your ability to drive you should speak to your GP.
+There are two important tests you should do to check that you are ready to drive:

+- 1. Make an emergency stop without pain sit in the driver's seat while the car is parked and press very firmly on the brake pedal to check - 2.
+Be able to turn freely to look over both shoulders make sure you can easily see both blind spots

+If you have any concerns about your ability to drive you should speak to your GP.
 If you are still not able to drive 3 months after your operation you should tell the DVLA.

+Search: Surgery and driving - GOV.UK (www.gov.uk)

-Search: 'DVLA Medical' You could be fined up to £1,000 if you do not tell the DVLA about a condition that might affect your ability to drive safely.
+You could be fined up to £1,000 if you do not tell DVLA about a condition that might affect your ability to drive safely.
 You could also be prosecuted if you have an accident.

-Time Off Work If you work, the amount of time you need off will be different for everybody.
-It will depend on the: - Type of operation you've had - Type of job you do - Speed of your recovery Speak to the doctors looking after you in hospital before you leave about how much time you should take off work.
-Phased Return Returning to normal activities, including returning to work, is an important part of your recovery.
+Time Off Work

+If you work, the amount of time you need off will be different for everybody.
+It will depend on the:

+- Type of operation you've had

+- Type of job you do

+- Speed of your recovery

+Speak to the doctors looking after you in hospital before you leave about how much time you should take off work.

+Phased Return

+Returning to normal activities, including returning to work, is an important part of your recovery.

 You should speak to your employer about going back to work.
 It may be possible for you to have a phased return.
 This is where you return to work but do fewer hours, or less physical work, at the start, and then gradually increase how much you do.

-Letter for your Employer If you need less than 1 week off work you do not need a letter from a doctor and can self-certify.
-If you are likely to need more than 1 week off work the doctors on the ward can give you a letter before you leave hospital.
+Letter for your Employer

+If you need less than 1 week off work you do not need a letter from a doctor and can self-certify.

+If you are likely to need more than 1 week off work, the doctors on the ward can give you a letter before you leave hospital.
 If you end up needing longer off work than originally planned, you should speak to your GP.

+Getting Home

-Getting Home You won't be able to drive home after your operation and will need a responsible adult to pick you up, or accompany you in a taxi.
+You won't be able to drive home after your operation and will need a responsible adult to pick you up, or accompany you in a taxi.

 Before you leave the hospital the nurses will go through your medication with you.
-They will tell you about any changes to your mediation or any new medicines.
+They will tell you about any changes to your medication or any new medicines.
 They will also make sure you have a good supply of each medicine.

 When you leave hospital, a letter will be sent to your GP telling them about your operation and any changes to your medicines.

+Discharge Lounge

-Discharge Lounge The discharge lounge is a comfortable and relaxed environment in which you can wait to be collected by friends, family or patient transport.
+The discharge lounge is a comfortable and relaxed environment in which you can wait to be collected by friends, family or patient transport.

 On the day you are due to go home, you may be moved to the discharge lounge to allow your bed to be available for another patient.

-The discharge lounge is on the ground floor of the Anne Ferguson Building at the Western General Hospital.
-There is a collection point immediately outside that the person collecting you can drive into.
-Sources of Support Once you are home from hospital there are several places you can get support or advice if you need it.
-Who Can I Call?
+The discharge lounge is on the ground floor of the Royal Infirmary of Edinburgh at the main entrance.

+Sources of Support

+Once you are home from hospital there are several places you can get support or advice if you need it.

+WHO CAN I CALL?